mickaelly01nobre/SIP-Protocol-VoIP/Lesson_1/README.md

-## Lesson 1: Install Oracle VM VirtualBox in Ubuntu and Configuration
+# Lesson 1: Install Oracle VM VirtualBox in Ubuntu and Configuration

 First, it will be necessary to download Oracle VM VirtualBox, a software that allows you to create and run multiple operating systems on a single physical machine (host), such as Linux, Windows, macOS, Solaris, BSD, among others, without the need to reinstall the main operating system of the computer.

-Step by step to install Oracle VM VirtualBox:
+## Parte 1 : Installation

 ### 1.Update your system